-The city makes every effort, to the extent possible with current manpower and funding, to pretreat main arterials for ice prior to major snow events and to remove snow and ice as quickly as possible during and following a storm event.
+The city makes every effort, to the extent possible with current staffing and funding, to pretreat main arterials for ice prior to major snow events and to remove snow and ice as quickly as possible during and following a storm event.
 City crews work in shifts around the clock to ensure that our streets are safe and passable.

 The city is responsible for the maintenance of approximately 241 lane miles of arterial, collector and local streets.